Last Updated on

 Also, during WAEC or NECO registration make sure you know which subjects are been registered for you because some secondary schools are ignorant about the importance of O level requirements for university courses.
 Another alternative way to register the required subject combinations for Common Law is through GCE.

 I hope you’re not considering this course because it is “COMMON”.
 This course runs deep and uncodified.
-Have you considered other options such as Law, Public and Private and International Law and Civil Law I’ll advise you to go through many options as possible.
+Have you considered other options such as Law, Public and Private and International Law and Common Law I’ll advise you to go through many options as possible.